mars0i/popco2/doc/sims/bali/initialnts1.md

 -----------------------------------

-In the Brahmin tradition, the order is otherworldly, and internal, and requires formal study and formal practice.
+In the Brahman tradition, the order is otherworldly, and internal, and requires formal study and formal practice.
 And guidance from those who've done it before.